zhiqwang/zhiqwang/README.md

 ### :wave: Hi here!

 Thanks for stopping by, this is Zhiqiang, a developer based in Beijing, China.
-I'm looking for collaborator on [yolort](https://zhiqwang.com/yolov5-rt-stack/).
-If you are interested in this, feel free to contact me via E-mail or QQ: 525821227 (With `yolort` as the verification info). :hugs:
+I'm looking for maintainers / collaborators for [yolort](https://zhiqwang.com/yolov5-rt-stack/) project.
+Feel free to contact me via E-mail or QQ: 525821227 if you are interested in this (With `yolort` as the verification info).

 ### Things I code with